delicious-monster/AppStoreReceiptChecker/README.md

 }
 ```

-You can also use the ASN.1 parser to take about receipts and certificates and poke around in them.
+You can also use the ASN.1 parser to take apart receipts and certificates and poke around in them.
 Note that often ASN.1 is used as a wrapper for values that are more ASN.1 — App Store receipts at least three levels of wrapping this way, four if they have in-app purchases.

 ***